bitmovin/bitmovin-player-roku-analytics-conviva/README.md

 # Bitmovin Player Conviva Analytics Integration

 ## Limitations
-Currently we don't support ad tracking at all.
+Currently we don't support ad tracking.

 ## Compatibility
-**This version of the Conviva Analytics Integration works only with Player Version >= 1.4.x.
+**This version of the Conviva Analytics Integration works only with Bitmovin Player Version >= 1.4.x.
 The recommended version of the Conviva SDK is 2.151.0.36978.**

 ## Getting Started